python/cpython/Doc/library/itertools.rst

    of the *iterable* and all possible full-length permutations are generated.

-   The permutation tuples are emitted in lexicographic ordering according to the order of the input *iterable*.
-So, if the input *iterable* is sorted, the combination tuples will be produced in sorted order.
+   The permutation tuples are emitted in lexicographic order according to the order of the input *iterable*.
+So, if the input *iterable* is sorted, the output tuples will be produced in sorted order.

    Elements are treated as unique based on their position, not on their value.
-So if the input elements are unique, there will be no repeat values in each permutation.
+So if the input elements are unique, there will be no repeated values within a permutation.

    Roughly equivalent to::